zkscpqm/pyfilter/README.md

 This filter can be used on strings, lists of strings, or files.
 Soon; webpages

 ### Usage

-*See examples*
+The filter can be used as a class or as a standalone gRPC client-server setup.

+ - For direct use in a codebase see examples/basic_filtering_example.py
+ - For use as a gRPC server see examples/server_example.py (and the accompanying client at examples/client_example.py)

 ### TODO

  - Regex support
- - Have a gRPC server which accepts inputs and spits out filtered outputs
  - Add filter capability for things such as "Match red but not reddish"
  - Add exact filtering (maybe regex will fix this?)
  - Support files structured like lists and filter each line individually
+ - Unit and Integration testing of gRPC implementation